Denver Catastrophic Injury Lawyers

 While any type of injury can have serious, long-lasting effects, catastrophic injuries are life-changing.
 Victims and their families will face a number of new, unexpected challenges, ranging from physical to emotional to financial in nature.
 Often, catastrophic injuries prevent a victim from ever returning to a way of life that once seemed normal.

 If you or your loved one was catastrophically injured in a car accident, after using a defective product, or in any way as a result of someone else’s negligence, you deserve justice.
 At Larson Larimer Schneider, P.C., our Denver catastrophic injury lawyers represent victims of severe, life-altering injuries and their loved ones.
 We have over 100 years of combined experience, meaning we know the law—and we know how to get results.
-Over the years, we have recovered more than $250 million dollars for our clients.
+Over the years, we have recovered more than $250 million for our clients.

 What Makes an Injury “Catastrophic?”